suttonqigongtaiji

 This word is frequently used in the Tse Qigong Centre.

-Classes in Walmley and Wylde Green, Birmingham, Sutton Coldfield,
+Classes in Walmley, Castle Vale and Wylde Green, Birmingham, Sutton Coldfield,

 West Midlands